 One of the questions we often hear is:

-What is the PERFECT method to make or print custom t shirts for your business?
+What is the best method to make or print custom t-shirts?

 The Right Questions

 - Can I afford ______?
-There is a WIDE price range in equipment.
+There is a WIDE price range of equipment.
 What can you afford?
 Can you qualify for a lease or finance?

 - If you have a niche in mind, does it fit?
-In other words, if you’re market is dance and cheer, you MIGHT want something with bling options.
-If it’s sports teams only, you need something that will print on sportswear i.e polyester and moisture wicking garments.
+In other words, if you’re unique market is dance and cheer, you MIGHT want something with bling options.
+If it’s sports teams only, you need something that will print on sportswear, i.e., polyester and moisture-wicking garments.

 - Messy or Clean?
-While every printing method makes a little mess, there are big differences between them.
+While every printing method makes a little mess, there are significant differences between them.

 - Screen Printing (Silk Screening)

-Let’s take a look at each technology, their pros and cons.
+Let’s take a look at each technology, its pros, and cons.